-Le inf are pro arning environments and rastructures in emergency settings e secure and safe, and promote the otection and the psycho-social well- ing of learners, teachers and other ucation personnel Development Target Build and upgrade education facilities that are child, disability and gender sensitive and provide safe, non-violent, inclusive and effective learning environments for all Provision of WASH in schools School Management Committees, Parent Teacher Associations and similar associations' training on protection and safety-related topics including school related GBV Provision of WASH in schools.
-Advocacy on increasing government budget for education and safety in the education system Inclusion of disaster risk reduction and resilience into the training 3.
-Menstrual hygiene management, including education, waste management and provision of dignity kits 4.
-Menstrual hygiene management, including education, waste management and provision of 4.
-Support to the recruitment of women teachers dignity kits5.
-School adaptation for children with 5.
-Support to the development and the implementation of School Safety Plan special needs6.
-Support to community-led education promotion activities 6.
-Support the domestication and the implementation of the Safe School Establishment of and support to school clubs.
-7. Declaration Construction of school fencing 8.
-Support to the recruitment of women teachers 8.
-Provision of Psycho-social support to teachers and pupils Development of school-based DRR 9.
-Advocacy on creating a supportive learning environment for women teachers plans Establishment of safe referral, reporting and feedback mechanisms 10.
-Support the domestication and the implementation of the Safe School Declaration
+Learning environments and infrastructures in emergency settings are secure and safe, and promote the protection and the psycho-social well-being of learners, teachers and other education personnel

+Build and upgrade education facilities that are child, disability and gender sensitive and provide safe, non-violent, inclusive and effective learning environments for all

+Education services are promoted in a contextualized and conflict-sensitive manner

+- 1. Provision of WASH in schools - School Management Committees, Parent Teacher Associations and similar associations' training on protection and safety-related topics including school related GBV - Menstrual hygiene management, including education, waste management and provision of dignity kits - 4.
+Support to the recruitment of women teachers - Support to the development and the implementation of School Safety Plan - Support the domestication and the implementation of the Safe School Declaration - 7.
+Construction of school fencing - 8.
+Provision of Psycho-social support to teachers and pupils - 9.
+Development of school-based DRR plans - Establishment of safe referral, reporting and feedback mechanisms